snowplow-archive/snowplow.github.com/_posts/2015-09-30-samza-scala-example-project-0.1.0-released.md

 [Apache Kafka] [kafka] is a unified log technology, which is "designed to allow a single cluster to serve as the central data backbone for a large organization".
 Regular readers of this blog may be more familiar with Amazon Kinesis - you can think of Kafka broadly as like a self-hosted version of Kinesis.

 [Apache Samza] [samza] is a stateful stream processing framework from the team at LinkedIn.
 It has tight integration with Apache Kafka, and is designed to operate inside a resource-management/scheduler platform such as Apache YARN.
-If you have heard of Apache Storm - Samza is similar to Storm, but we prefer Samza at Snowplow for its
+Samza is similar to the more well-known Apache Storm framework, but Samza is in our view easier to operate than Storm and its stream processing topologies are easier to reason about.

 <h2 id="introducting-our-job">2.
 Introducing our stream processing job</h2>